JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 })(jQuery, window);
 ```

-Wit this implementation, you can create a component which can hold a state, actually, multiple state values, just as in actual react:
+With this implementation, you can create a component which can hold a state, actually, multiple state values, just as in actual react:

 ```javascript
 // Counter.js